Introduction

 Can I speed up the setting time of concrete?

-Yes, if you use accelerators or increase the temperature, but be cautious as this may affect the final strength and durability.
+Using accelerators or raising the temperature can speed up the setting time, but it’s important to be careful as this might impact the final strength and durability.

 What should I do if my concrete is setting too quickly?

-No—try to keep the surface moist and use retarders to slow down the setting process, ensuring proper workability.
+Keep the surface moist and consider using retarders to slow down the setting process, which will help maintain proper workability.

 How can I tell if my concrete has cured properly?